danutrusu/WebCrawler/README.md

 1. Using a java IDE (e.g.: Intellij)

 	Import the maven project and simply run the program.
+The program uses the args to take the website to crawl, therefore please setup the argument: "http://www.gocardless.com" - for example.
+In Intellij you can do this by going to: `Run` -> `Edit configurations` -> In the `Program arguments` field type the website you want to crawl.

 2. Using the terminal